hectormorag/pumpkin-object-detection/README.md

 python pumpkin.py train --dataset=/path/to/balloon/dataset --weights=imagenet
 ```

+## Parameters

-##The code in `pumpkin.py` is set to train for 3K steps (30 epochs of 100 steps each), and using a batch size of 2.
+The code in `pumpkin.py` is set to train for 3K steps (30 epochs of 100 steps each), and using a batch size of 2.
 Update the schedule to fit your needs.